-This Action Plan represents a key element in New York State's efforts to combat HABs now and in the future.
+This updated Action Plan represents a key element in New York State's efforts to combat HABs now and in the future.

-1.2 Scope, Jurisdiction and Audience
+1.2 Scope and Stakeholders

-The New York State HABs monitoring and surveillance program was developed to evaluate conditions for waterbodies with a variety of uses (public, private, public water supplies (PWSs), non-PWSs) throughout the State.
-The Governor's HABs initiative focuses on waterbodies that possess one or more of the following elements:
+The New York State HABs monitoring and surveillance program was developed to evaluate conditions for waterbodies with a variety of uses (public, private, public water supplies (PWSs), non-PWSs) throughout the state.
+The State's HABs initiative focuses on waterbodies that possess one or more of the following elements: